-Her documentary, “Out of Their Right Minds: Trauma, Depression and the Black Woman” was released to rave reviews and also premiered at the PATOIS New Orleans International Human Rights Film Festival.
+Her documentary film, “Out of Our Right Minds, Trauma, Depression and the Black Woman” was released in March 2010 to rave reviews and also premiered at the PATOIS New Orleans International Human Rights Film Festival.

 Stacey's critically acclaimed web series, FOR COLORED BOYS, REDEMPTION starring Rob Morgan, Julito McCullum, Tim Reid and Jacinto Taras Riddick was recently acquired by Magic Johnson's ASPIRE TV for network distribution through the ABFF Independent screening series.
 In 2014, INDIEWIRE named For Colored Boys "1 of 32 web dramas upstaging TV."
 The award winning series, which can also be seen on IndieFlix, Itunes and Xbox this fall has received press coverage from the LA TIMES, Essence Magazine, Ebony, BET, JET Magazine, Shadow and Act, Clutch Magazine, HUFF POST LIVE and many others.
 FOR COLORED BOYS has screened for audiences worldwide including screenings at Viacom, NBC, The American Black Film Festival and The Pan African Film Festival.
 Stacey, along with Executive Producer Dr. Marc Lamont Hill is preparing for a For Colored Boys spin off series titled, "THE CREED" with new cast members Charles Dutton (Gothkia, ROC) and Adesola Osakalumi (FELA).
 Production begins August 2015.